trillek-team/trillek-computer/calling_convention.md

 Calling convention for RC3200 CPU
 ---------------------------------

-  - r0 to r3 holds th argument values passed to a subrutine, and also holds the results returned from a subrutine.
+  - %r0 to %r3 holds th argument values passed to a subrutine, and also holds the results returned from a subrutine.
   - Subsequent arguments are passed on the stack.
 Function arguments of a procedural language are pushed in reverse order.
-  - r4 to r29 are used for local variables.
+  - %r4 to %r29 are used for local variables.
 Callee subrutine or function must preserve it,
-  - r30 (BP) register must be preserved being pushed to the stack before the extra arguments. r30 takes the value of r31 (SP) after pushing r30 to the stack.
+  - %r30 (%bp) register must be preserved being pushed to the stack before the extra arguments. %r30 takes the value of %r31 (%sp) after pushing %r30 to the stack.
   - Calle function/subrutine can use BP + n to read extra arguments

 Example: